To be honest, I don’t know exactly what’s going to happen in the future.

 Again, pretty sure that’s never happened.
 Pretty sure that this is still somewhere in the future.

-Interesting too that Jesus was standing on the Mount of Olives just before he ascended into heaven, and just before the angels said to the disciples that Jesus would come back in the same way the disciples saw him go.
-Do you think this “Day of Yahweh” could be the same as Jesus’ second coming?
-Jesus standing again on the Mt of Olives.
+Interesting too that Yeshua was standing on the Mount of Olives just before he ascended into heaven, and just before the angels said to the disciples that Yeshua would come back in the same way the disciples saw him go.
+Do you think this “Day of Yahweh” could be the same as Yeshua’s second coming?
+Yeshua standing again on the Mt of Olives.
 Could it also be the same as the rock hitting the iron and clay feet in Daniel?

 Let’s go back to Daniel.
 Have another read of Daniel 7